liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 \end{equation}\label{eq:Deltaphi}
 $$

-The last line of the above equation tells us that the total phase difference consists of two parts: the first part is indpendent of the position of the electron (scatterer) and the second part is a function of $\vr$.
+The last line of the above equation tells us that the total phase difference consists of two parts: the first part is independent of the position of the electron (scatterer) and the second part is a function of $\vr$.
 It is common to define a *scattering vector*

 $$
 \begin{equation}